-The Governing Board should prevent people who pose a risk of harm from working with children:
+The governing board should prevent people who pose a risk of harm from working with children:

-• By adhering to statutory responsibilities to check staff who work with children, taking proportionate decisions on whether to ask for any checks beyond what is required and ensuring volunteers are appropriately supervised.
-The Governing Board has recruitment and selection policies and procedures in place.
+- By adhering to statutory responsibilities to check staff who work with children, taking proportionate decisions on whether to ask for any checks beyond what is required and ensuring volunteers are appropriately supervised.
+The governing board has recruitment and selection policies and procedures in place. - •In accordance with The School Staffing (England) Regulations 2009, the governing board will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.
+The training should cover, as a minimum, the content of this guidance.